edalorzo/fundamental-programming/README.rst

 The problem here is that the spatial (where) and temporal (when) locations of the exception thrown here are very far away from the source of the problem (i.e. the constructor above).
 No wonder why Tony Hoare called his invention of null references `a billion dollars mistake <https://www.infoq.com/presentations/Null-References-The-Billion-Dollar-Mistake-Tony-Hoare>`_.
 However, this temporality and spatiality issue may happen with other forms of unvalidated data.

-To make matters worse, in a distributed system, the instance of ``Foo`` may have been even passed to other systems, and it could now be running in other machines, perhaps in totally different environments and even programming languages.
+To make matters worse, in a distributed system, the instance of ``Foo`` may have been even serialized and passed to other systems, and it could now be running in other machines, perhaps in totally different environments and even programming languages.
 So these type of problems can be infectious and propagate to other parts of our systems.
 Tracking the source of original failure in that case could be quite tricky.

 So, the key insights here are: